MeltTechAu/simple-PID/README.md

 you can change these eit main file
 TURN ON SPI SETTINGS ON YOR RPI SETTTINGS IN RASPBERRY PI ONFIGURATTIONS NDER INTERFACES

+IF it gets a board error try manual install file in download install drivers one at a time see files fror manual install!!!!!

 made by MeltTech 2024